Squalius anatolicus: Taxonomy

-Squalius anatolicus was first formally described as Leuciscus lepidus anatolicus in 1997 by the Russian ichthyologist Nina Gidalevna Bogutskaya with its type locality given as Beyşehir Gölü in, central Turkey.
+Squalius anatolicus was first formally described as Leuciscus lepidus anatolicus in 1997 by the Russian ichthyologist Nina Gidalevna Bogutskaya, with its type locality given as Beyşehir Gölü in, central Turkey.
 This species is now classified in the genus Squalius, commonly referred to as chubs, which belongs to the subfamily Leuciscinae of the family Leuciscidae.

 Etymology

-Squalius anatolicus belongs to the genus Squalius, this name was proposed by the French biologist Charles Lucien Bonaparte in 1837 for a subgenus of the genus Leuciscus for the Italian chub (Squalius cephalus), inserting and additional "i" to prevent homonymy with the spurdog genus Squalus.
+Squalius anatolicus belongs to the genus Squalius.
+This name was proposed by the French biologist Charles Lucien Bonaparte in 1837 for a subgenus of the genus Leuciscus for the Italian chub (Squalius cephalus), inserting an additional "i" to prevent homonymy with the spurdog genus Squalus.
 In classical Latin the chub and the spurdog were homonyms as squalus.
 An alternative explanation was that the name is a latinisation of squaglio, a vernacular name for the Italian chub in Rome and its environs.
 The specific name, anatolicus, means "belonging to Anatolia", referring to the type locality being on the Anatolian Peninsula, or the Asian part of Turkey.